The good news is that many people can find affordable sleep apnea life insurance.

 Other individuals may be prescribed a BPAP (Bilevel Positive Airway Pressure) machine to manage their sleep disorder.
 This device is very similar to a CPAP machine.

 We mention this because one of the primary factors in how you will be rated by an underwriter is to determine that you are using your CPAP or BPAP device on a regular basis.
-Additionally, the underwriter will want to see the results of any sleep studies performed with the assistance either of these devices.
+Additionally, the underwriter will want to see the results of any sleep studies performed with the assistance of either of these devices.

-The bottom line in knowing how to find low cost life insurance with sleep apnea is to ensure you are following all your doctor’s instructions.
+The bottom line in knowing how to find low-cost life insurance with sleep apnea is to ensure you are following all your doctor’s instructions.